elastiflow/pipelines/README.md

 ## High-Level Details

+### Pipelines

+The `Pipelines` type represents a collection of `Pipeline` instances.
+It is designed to simplify managing multiple concurrent pipelines, especially when you split a single data source into several parallel streams (i.e., using `Broadcast`).
+This allows you to control a group of pipelines as a single unit, for example, starting or stopping them all at once.

 ### Pipeline

-A pipeline is a series of data processing stages connected by channels.
+A `Pipeline` is a series of data processing stages connected by channels.
 Each stage (`datastreams.DataStream`) is a function that performs a specific task and passes its output to the next stage.
 The `pipelines` module provides a flexible way to define and manage these stages.

 ### DataStream